 Letters connect hearts, and an online fundraiser helps turn that connection into real support.
 Start your church fundraiser with WhyDonate today!

-Why Is a Donation Request Letter for Church Important?
+Why is a Donation Request Letter for Church Important?

 Not everyone gives online.
 Not everyone sees your social media updates.
 A letter is slower, but it’s more personal.
 It shows care and intent.